scc-digitalhub/docs/user/docs/cli/commands.md

     Depending on the shell you are using, you may have to run the CLI with `./dhcli`.

+!!! info "Configuration file"

+    Commands read from and write to `.dhcore.ini`, located in the user's home directory by default.
+The path can be overridden by setting the `DH_CONFIG` environment variable.

+### Global flags
+The following flags are available on every command:

+- `-v, --verbose` *Optional*.
+Boolean.
+Enable verbose output.
+- `--debug` *Optional*.
+Boolean.
+Enable HTTP debug logging (implies verbose).

+!!! info "Project fallback"

+    Commands that take `-p project` will fall back to the `PROJECT_NAME` environment variable if the flag is omitted.

 ### `register`
 `register` takes the following parameters:

 - `-e environment` *Optional*.
 Name of the environment to register.
-- `core_endpoint` **Mandatory**
+If missing, the `dhcore_name` returned by the endpoint is used.
+- `-f, --force` *Optional*.
+Boolean.
+Override an existing environment that points to a different endpoint.
+- `endpoint` **Mandatory**.
+Trailing `/` is added automatically if missing.

 ``` sh
 dhcli register -e example http://localhost:8080
 ```
 It will create a `.dhcore.ini` file (if it doesn't already exist) in the user's home directory, or, if not possible, in the current one.
-A section will be appended, using the provided environment name (or, if missing, the one returned by the endpoint), containing the environment's configuration.
+The endpoint's `.well-known/configuration` and `.well-known/openid-configuration` are fetched and stored in a section named after the environment.
 This environment will be set as default, unless one is already set.
+If a section with the same name already exists with a different endpoint, the command will refuse to overwrite it unless `--force` is set.

 ### `list-env`
 `list-env` lists available environments.
 It takes no parameters.